|Proper Name||The Great Padashan Empire|

 Because of water scarcity, agriculture is limited to coastal regions and the Nupar river valley.
 In the interior, where water is scarce, water itself is a valuable commodity and is used a great deal in trade and barter.

 Padashan nobles, both men and women, wear facial makeup and eyeliner.
 This is true in all regions of the Padashan Empire.
+Members of lower social castes do not wear makeup and it is considered illegal for them to do so (as it would suggest someone is trying to impersonate a noble).

 Many Padashani drink tea in a somewhat formal tea ceremony.
 It is tradition to pour out a few drops of the beverage before taking the first sip.
 This is only done when drinking outside - in a garden, in the desert, etc. This is to honor the parched desert with a drink before partaking.